iA / Presenter / Support / Visuals

 Layouts

-To add a new slide and select its layout, simply utilize the layout picker by clicking the + button on the left side of the toolbar.
-You will find 15 distinct layouts to choose from.
+To add and choose a layout for a slide, click the layout picker button + on the left of the toolbar.
+Here you’ll find 15 distinct layouts to choose from.

 Text

-When you add a line break between two elements they will be separated, displayed vertically, side by side.
-This can be useful for presenting two images, or comparing two samples of text, among other possibilities.
+When you add a line break (press twice) between two elements they will be separated and vertically display side by side.
+Splitting is useful when you want to compare two images, or two bits of text, for example.

-If you want to arrange elements horizontally, such as having a title on the top and an image below it, do not use line breaks.
+If you want to arrange elements horizontally, such as having a title on the top and an image directly below it, do not use a line break.
 Instead, keep both elements in one cell.

-When there are more than three elements on a slide, they will be arranged in a grid layout.
-This lets you combine various elements such as text, images, and titles on the slide, all displayed together.
+If you have three or more elements on a slide, Presenter will arrange them a grid layout.
+Grids let you combine various elements such as text, images, and titles, all on the same slide.

-To display captions, use a combination of an H4 heading and an image.
-The positioning of the caption depends on the order in which you place those elements.
-No matter the order you choose, the size of the caption stays the same.
+To add large captions to your pictures, use a combination of an H4 heading and an image.
+Where the caption appears depends on the order in which you place the image and text.
+No matter which order you choose, the caption’s text size will stay the same.

-💡 If you want a smaller caption text, write your caption in straight quotes after the image/file such as /image.jpg "This is your caption".
+Tip: If you want smaller caption text, write your caption in straight quotes after the image, for example: /image.jpg "This is your caption".
+This is useful when you want to attribute a picture to a particular source.

-You can enhance your presentation cover or regular slides by adding a background image behind titles or text.
+You can enhance your presentation cover or regular slides by adding a background image that always appears behind titles or text.

 Contact Us